4 Assesing Model Performance

 4.2.5 How about a numerical target variable?

-Example scenario: We measure some app usage, the standard thing is as the days pass, the users use it more.
+Example scenario: We measure some web app usage (like the homebanking), the standard thing is as the days pass, the users use it more.

 - Predicting the concentration of a certain substance in the blood.